Thomas Chatterton Manuscript Project

 (Brother of George Catcott)

-We have no portrait of Alexander Catcott, brother of George Symes Catcott and Martha Catcott.
-The Reverend Alexander Catcott was vicar of Temple Church in Bristol (shown above), which is a short walk from Chatterton's home.
-The Chatterton family would have attended some services at the church and would have been well known by the vicar.
-Much of the church was destroyed in the Blitz, but the tower and walls of the church remain to this day.
+Reverend Alexander Catcott (sorry no portrait), brother of George Symes Catcott, and Martha Catcott, was vicar of Temple Church (shown above).
+Much of the church was destroyed in the Blitz, but the tower and some walls of the church remain to this day.

-It would seem that the Rev. Alexander was not fooled by Chatterton and believed that he had the ability to create Rowley.
+It would seem that the Reverend was not fooled by Chatterton and believed he had the ability to create Rowley.
 However, according to George Catcott, when Chatterton gave Alexander a copy of 'Rowley’s Fragment of a Sermon on the Divinity of the Holie Spryte,' it was in 'modern' English transcribed by Chatterton, rather than the 'original.'
-This was, supposedly, because Alexander was not used to reading obsolete English, which gives the impression that Alexander may have accepted this work as an original by Rowley - click the above link to read more of George's memories.
+This was, supposedly, because Chatterton had at first given him the 'Fragment' as written by 'Rowley', and Alexander was not used to reading obsolete English.
+Click the above link to read more of George's memories.

 Chatterton's Epistle to Alexander Catcott : View